 Mozart was officially baptized by the name of Joannes Chrysostomus Wolfgangus Theophilus Mozart.
 That’s right.
 He had four first names.

-The names he was given were in Latin.
+The names he was given were in Latin and Greek.
 Still, throughout his life, he used them in many different languages as he was multilingual and traveled a lot.

 Let’s have a closer look at each one of them.

-Wolfgangus was the first name of Mozart’s maternal grandfather, even if Mozart never met him.
-In German, it’s Wolfgang, and that’s the name is family used for him.
+- Wolfgangus was the first name of Mozart’s maternal grandfather, even if Mozart never met him.
+In German, it’s Wolfgang, and that’s the name his family used for him.

-Theophilus he got from his godfather.
-It’s the Latin equivalent to Amadeus, and Amadeus in German would be Gottlieb.
+- Theophilus he got from his godfather.
+It’s the Greek equivalent to Amadeus, and Amadeus comes from Latin and in German would be Gottlieb.
 The translation of these names means “the love of God”.